Unlock your economic potential

 • Career prospects: A strong mathematical background can enhance your career opportunities in fields like finance and economics research.

-Eric believes a strong mathematical foundation can benefit economics students, however he stresses not all economics degrees require advanced mathematical skills:
+Eric believes a strong mathematical foundation can benefit economics students.
+But he stresses not all economics degrees are equal:

 "The amount of maths needed to complete your economics degree will vary between universities and courses.
 Which is why it's important to choose a course that aligns with your interests and skills.
 For example, a BA in economics may require less advanced math in comparison to a BSc in economics."